nasa-jpl/ION-DTN/site-docs/docs/deployment-guide.md

 different CL protocols.
 Here's a summary of duct name syntax for the CL protocols supported as of ION 3.6.1:

-- LTP and BSSP: the duct name is simply the engine number, which in ION is always the same as the BP node number.
+- LTP: the duct name is simply the engine number, which in ION is always the same as the BP node number.
 E.g., "9".
 The induct name is the number of the local node.
 One outduct is needed for each node to which bundles will be sent by the indicated protocol